 - They have extremely sharp and semi-retractable claws, which make the climbing process fast and easier.

-- When they climbing down a tree, they descend with the “head first” direction.
-They have the ability to rotate their ankles, which permit the hind claws to grasp the tree branch firmly and control their descending movement.
+- When they climb down a tree, they descend in the “head first” direction.
+They can rotate their ankles, which permits the hind claws to grasp the tree branch firmly and control their descending movement.
 It also provides a fast departure after reaching the ground.

 - Their tail also has very dense fur.
 When sleeping in clod season, red pandas wrap around their tail to stay warm.
 Long-tail also provides them balance during climbing.
 The alternating white and red-brown ringed pattern of the tail provides them camouflage against predators.

-- Red pandas also have the ability to stand on their hind limbs for a maximum time of up to 10 seconds.
+- Red pandas also can stand on their hind limbs for a maximum time of up to 10 seconds.

 39. Red Panda Population Statistics

-- It is difficult to estimate the exact population of the red pandas due to its shy and nocturnal nature, which make its observation difficult.
+- It is difficult to estimate the exact population of the red pandas due to their shy and nocturnal nature, which makes its observation difficult.

 - So in the wild, their population figures are not estimated on the direct count but rather determined through the estimation of the population density.